Jerry Rainey is OPPD’s director of Business Partnering for the Human Capital Division. But his concern for people goes far beyond district boundaries.

 They did that by installing solar panels.
 “They power lights and small appliances, where their food won’t spoil, and those kind of things.”

-Supplies were donated at cost by a company in Mae Sot, Thailand, two hours away from the orphanage.
-“They had come in with their workers, including one who happened to be a Burmese refugee, and they set up solar panels before we got there,” Rainey said.
+“They came in with their workers, including one who was a Burmese refugee.
+They set up solar panels before we got there,” Rainey said.
 “We brought two electricians with us to wire the boys’ dorm, the girls’ dorm, and Tasanee’s house, as well as some outside lighting for the kids, so they can play.
 It gets darker earlier there.”

 Rainey said they also spent some time constructing a new boys’ dorm, “because the current dorm is falling apart.”

-They accomplished a great deal on their latest 10-day visit in October, a trip volunteers paid for themselves through fundraising.
-And Rainey is already making plans to go back next month.
+They accomplished a great deal on their latest 10-day visit, a trip volunteers paid for themselves through fundraising.
+And Rainey is already making plans to go back.

 “We found another ministry there called the Outpour Movement.
 They’d like to partner with us to take solar panel systems into the villages of Burma, as well,” Rainey said.

-That ministry also sponsors a creative center, with which Rainey hopes to work, which brings hope to children who have been through what most of us could never imagine.
+That ministry also sponsors a creative center, with which Rainey hopes to work, which brings hope to children who have endured tragedy most of us could never imagine.

 “They take in homeless children, many of whom are found scavenging at garbage dump sites,” Rainey said.
 “Their lives have simply been about survival to this point.
 The ministry wants to teach them how to dream.”

-Relevant Community Church also plans to help villagers there rebuild a church that was burned out by the Burmese army.
-Meantime, Relevant, which has been meeting at the Indian Creek golf course since August, 2009, has a new facility of its own under construction.
+Relevant Community Church also plans to help villagers there rebuild a church burned by the Burmese army.
+Meantime, Relevant, which has met at the Indian Creek golf course since August, 2009, has a new facility of its own under construction.
 It will open its doors December 2018.

 “Going to be there with them (refugees in Thailand) is a reality of how great we have it in our country,” Rainey said.
 “When I first went, it was like you go to do something.
 Now, it’s like I go to get something.
 It’s totally different.”